-The following type/length/value encodings MUST be used in both the configuration file and in CM registration requests and CMTS responses.
+The following type/length/value encodings MUST be used in both the configuration file and in CM registration requests.
 All multi-octet quantities are in network-byte order, i.e., the octet containing the most-significant bits is the first transmitted on the wire.